Educational Blog about Anesthesia, Intensive care and Pain management

 - Normal or near-normal glycohemoglobin levels.

-➧ Education patients and family members to recognize and treat hypoglycemia.
+➧ Education of patients and family members to recognize and treat hypoglycemia.

 ➧ Have unaware patients test blood glucose before performing a critical task (driving).